Root cause analysis for safety incidents in the workplace

-Best practices when conducting root cause analysis for safety incidents
+Conducting root cause analysis for safety incidents

 Incident investigations should not focus on finding fault or blame.
-Rather, they should instead focus on identifying and correcting root causes, as this approach demonstrates the employer’s commitment to a safe and healthful workplace.
+Rather, they should instead focus on identifying and correcting root causes, as this approach demonstrates the employer’s commitment to a safe and healthy workplace.

-Examples of questions to ask in a root cause analysis
+Examples of questions to ask

 Now that the background on root cause investigations has been covered, an example of an incident will be used to show how potential investigation questions could be created.